Pilot Research Grants

 Applications consist of a project narrative of up to 1,000 words, a budget, budget justification, and a current CV.
 The narrative will address the issues of quality and feasibility outlined above, with a particular focus on how the Pilot award would be leveraged to secure significantly larger external funding.
 It should include a description of the nature of the proposed pilot research as well as the larger project that would be possible with external funding, including the central hypothesis, the site, methodology, data, collaborations, and other inputs into the work.

 A budget, following the structure in GU-PASS and detailing specific items and costs, should be submitted.
 Allowable items include travel, materials and supplies, research assistants, data and data collection, etc. Funding cannot be used to pay faculty salaries or other direct compensation.
-If other funds, secured or pending, are to be used in combination with the ARG, these should be identified and included in the budget.
+If other funds, secured or pending, are to be used in combination with this award, these should be identified and included in the budget.
 A succinct budget narrative should also be included.

 Your submission will be reviewed by faculty colleagues outside of your department, but in a related field.
 Please take this into account when crafting the language of your proposal.